janewaitara/Animelist/README.md

 # Animelist
-A multimodule Jetpack compose app that shows animes
+A multimodule Jetpack compose app that fetches and shows animes from anilist.
+Has a custom design system implemented.

 # Tech Stack